Learning Agents in Black-Scholes Financial Markets: Consensus Dynamics and Volatility Smiles: Introduction

 Derivative contracts are actively traded across the world's financial markets with a total estimate worth in the trillions of dollars.
-To get an intuitive understanding of the setting and the issues at hand let's consider the prototypical example of European options.
+To get an intuitive understanding of the setting and the issues at hand, let's consider the prototypical example of European options.

 A European option is the right to buy or sell an underlying asset at some point in the future at a fixed price, also known as the strike.
 A call option gives the right to buy an asset and a put option gives the right to sell an asset at the agreed price.
 On the opposite side of the buyer is the seller who has relinquished his control of exercise.
 Buyers of puts and calls can exercise the right to buy or sell.
-Sellers of options have to fulfill obligations when exercised against.
+Sellers of options have to fulfil obligations when exercised against.
 The payoff of a buyer of a call option with stock price $S_T$ at expiry time $T$ and exercise price $K$ is $\max\{S_T-K,0\}$, whereas for a put option is $\max\{K-S_T,0\}$.

-To get a price we input the current stock price $S_0$ (e.g. \$101), the exercise price $K$ (e.g. \$90), the expiry $T$ (e.g. three months from today) and the volatility $\sigma$ in the Black-Scholes (BS) formula and out comes the answer, the quoted price of the instrument~\cite{chriss1996black}.
+To get a price we input the current stock price $S_0$ (e.g. \$101), the exercise price $K$ (e.g. \$90), the expiry $T$ (e.g. three months from today) and the volatility $\sigma$ in the Black-Scholes (BS) formula and out comes the answer, the quoted price of the instrument~\cite{chriss1996black, otto2001finite, kakushadze2017volatility}.

 Volatility, which captures the beliefs about how turbulent the stock price will be, is left up to the market.
-This parameter is so important that in practice the market trades European calls and puts by quoting volatilities.\footnote{Using the Black-Scholes formula with particular implied volatility, traders obtain a dollar value price.} How does the market decide about what the quoted volatility should be (e.g. for a stock index in 3 months from now) is a critical, but not well understood, question.
-This is exactly what we aim to study by introducing models of learning agents who update their beliefs about the volatility.
+This parameter is so important that in practice the market trades European calls and puts by quoting volatilities.\footnote{Using the Black-Scholes formula with particular implied volatility, traders obtain a dollar value price.}